zhsh0429/vue-laravel/README.md

 # vue-laravel

-> This is the front-end of a vue-laravel RESTFUL API project.
+> This is a VueJS code sample for a vue+laravel project.

+The code provides:
+ * CRUD of the quotes by calling RESTful backend.
+ * Signup/Sign in functions by JSON Token Authentication (API is provided by backend)

 ## Build Setup